MicrosoftLearning/mslearn-postgresql/Instructions/Labs/09-exercise-assess-query-performance-query-store.md

 ---
-uid: learn.wwl.understand-concurrency-postgresql.exercise-understand-locking
+uid: learn.wwl.tune-queries-azure-database-for-postgresql.exercise-assess-query-performance-query-store
-title: Exercise: Understand locking
+title: Exercise: Assess query performance using Query Store
-description: Exercise: Understand locking
+description: Exercise: Assess query performance using Query Store
-durationInMinutes: 15
+durationInMinutes: 20
 ---
 > [!IMPORTANT]
 > You need your own Azure subscription to complete the exercises in this module.
 If you don't have an Azure subscription, you can set up a free trial account at [Build in the cloud with an Azure free account](https://azure.microsoft.com/free/).